£2,475.00 per person*

 Our first stop today is the Abbaye de Bassac, a beautifully preserved Abbey, dating from the 12th to 15th centuries.
 The grounds and cloisters make for a serene stroll, with a medicinal garden revealing the secrets of medieval healing.

 Continuing along the river after lunch we arrive at the picturesque riverside village of Jarnac.
 The birthplace of Francois Mitterand, it is home to a museum in his honour, and a museum to wine making.
-However, the main attraction of the town are the handsome 18th century riverside buildings, including that of the headquarters of the Courvoisier brandy company, which we will visit for a fascinating tour and tasting.
+However, the main attraction of the town are the handsome 18th century riverside buildings, including that of the headquarters of the Courvoisier brandy company.
+If weather allows, we will picnic in the park overlooking the Charente.

 After this it is luckily just a few kilometres to our Chateau hotel in Cognac itself.
 Take a dip in the pool or grab your bike and pedal into the old centre of the town to see the majestic mansions built with the proceeds of the brandy industry, with such famous names as Hennessy, Martel, and Rémy- Martin over their ornate gates.
 At the hotel a gourmet meal awaits!

 Leaving the Charente for a spell, we travel north across gently undulating countryside of vines and sunflowers.
 After stopping for coffee, we continue our cycling tour to the day's first visit.